GridlockNetwork/Resources/whitepapers/readme.md

 1. Communication Hub Takeover - As a centralized system, the communicatio hub is vulnerable to take over in a traditional sense.
 This risk is mitigated by ensuring the router has minimal view into the encrypted packets its routing.
 2. Threshold Signature Attacks - are there any known TSS attacks? need to research.
 3. Stealing a users credentials - secured by 2FA along with signature request processs from nodes.

+### Multiparty ECDSA TSS

+ECDSA is a standardized signing algorithm that is widely used in TLS, code signing and cryptocurrency, it is used to sign transactions of bitcoins.
+It is based on  Elliptic-curve cryptography.
+Securely computing ECDSA in a distributed manner, also known as Threshold signing, is needed for protection of the signing key by sharing the key with multiple parties and thus preventing one party from accessing it.

 ## Advanced Features